-About Kamloops Urgent Primary Care and Learning Centre (UPCC)
+About Kamloops South Shore Urgent Primary Care and Learning Centre (UPCLC)

-The Kamloops Urgent and Primary Care Centre (UPCC) provides team-based care for non-emergency health concerns to individuals in Kamloops who require same-day attention.
+The Kamloops South Shore Urgent and Primary Care Centre (UPCLC) provides team-based care for non-emergency health concerns to individuals in Kamloops who require same-day attention.

 Care is available for concerns such as: